 - Not behave in any manner that is disruptive to the progress of instruction and learning environment.

-- Attend all six weeks of the program through Finals Critique week and not leave the program prior to the end of class on Friday, August 2, 2018. *
+- Attend all six weeks of the program through Final Critiques week and not leave the program prior to the end of class on Friday, August 2, 2019.

-- Participate in the Finals Exhibitions as directed including the submittal of artwork by the deadline and not removing your work from an exhibition prior to 2:30pm on Friday, August 2, 2018.
+- Participate in the Final Exhibitions as directed including the submittal of artwork by the deadline and not removing your work from an exhibition prior to 2:30 pm on Friday, August 2, 2019.

-*Students who incur 3 full-day absences (across all courses) may be dismissed from the program.
-Absences for medical reasons are included in this policy as RISD Pre-College does not offer an “excused” absence.
-Late arrival to class (at the beginning, after lunch or as assigned) will account towards a half day’s absence, except for Critical Studies in Art classes in which it will account for a full day’s absence.
+Students who incur three full-day absences may be dismissed from the program.
+Absences for medical reasons are included in this policy.
+Late arrival to class counts towards a half day’s absence, except for Critical Studies in Art classes in which it will count for a full day’s absence.

-Absence during class days for family events such as weddings, birthdays, vacations or other social engagements are not permitted.
-However, residential students may attend these or other events (with parental permission) on evenings up until curfew, Saturday, Sunday up until curfew or for the entire weekend (Friday evening up until Sunday curfew) on your one pre-designated Weekend Away.
-Weekend Away forms are provided along with Housing Forms in May.
-Note: The one Weekend Away is optional and most students choose to stay on campus on weekends in order to keep up with their studies and participate in all aspects of the program.
+Absence during class for family events such as weddings, birthdays, vacations or other social engagements are not permitted.
+However residential students may attend these or other events (with parental permission) on evenings up until curfew, Saturday, Sunday up until curfew or for the entire weekend (Friday evening up until Sunday curfew) on your one pre-designated Weekend Away.
+Weekend Away forms are provided along with housing forms in May.

-Occasionally, in addition to a faculty review and grade assessment, there may be an academic and/or program review by a Program Administrator during or after the program ends.
-This may result in a student who has or has not performed well in class receiving a significant reduction in their grade, failing a course and/or dismissal from the program – even post-program.
-Most often this is the result of a student not submitting a Final project, being absent from a Final class or breaking policy during the final days/weeks of the program.
+Occasionally, in addition to a faculty review and grade assessment, there may be an academic and/or program review by a program administrator during or after the program ends.
+This may result in a student who has or has not performed well in class to receive a significant reduction in their grade, fail the course and/or be dismissed from the program.
+Most often this is the result of a student not submitting a final project, being absent from a final class or breaking policy during the final days/weeks of the program.

-To officially withdraw from the Pre-College Program, prior to the start of the program, submit written notification to the Summer Programs Assistant by email at firstname.lastname@example.org.
+To officially withdraw from Pre-College prior to the start of the program, submit written notification to RISD Pre-College.

-To officially withdraw from the Pre-College Program, after the start of the program, students must meet with the Assistant Director of Pre-College for withdrawal approval.
-Student and parents or guardian must sign a voluntary withdrawal form (completed by Assistant Director of Pre-College).
-Students may not withdraw from the program without written notification of a parent or guardian.
+To officially withdraw from Pre-College after the start of the program, you must meet with the assistant director of Pre-College for an exit interview, and together with your parents/guardians, must sign a Voluntary Withdrawal Form.
+Withdrawals for a medical reason must be accompanied by a signed doctor’s note.
 Failure to properly withdraw from the program results in a permanent grade of ‘F’ on the student’s record.

-IMPORTANT: No tuition or other fees are refunded to a student who is asked to leave the program for a violation of school policies or regulations.
+Tuition or other fees will not be refunded to a student who is asked to leave the program for a violation of school policies or regulations.
 The Pre-College student handbook, included in the program forms and documents, more fully describes these regulations.
-At check-in, students and their parents or guardians are required to sign a statement affirming that this information has been read.
+At Check-in, students and their parents or guardians are required to sign a statement affirming that this information has been read.